swiss-seismological-service/scrtdd/README.md

 * evNumber.NET.STATION.phaseTime.theoretical.mseed  (e.g. ev267.CH.SFRU.Pt.theoretical.mseed) - event 267 theoretical P phase on CH.SFRU station
 * evNumber.NET.STATION.phaseTime.snr-rejected.mseed (e.g. ev9.XY.VET02.S.snr-rejected.mseed)  - event 9 S phase not used in cross-correlation due to the configured signal to noise ratio threshold

-The logs tell us the details of the cross correlation, so that we can see what waveform was cross-correlated with which others e.g.
+The logs tell us the details of the cross-correlation, so that we can see what waveform was cross-correlated with which others e.g.

 ```
 15:12:02 [info] xcorr: event   267 on   CH BERNI phase Pt - no good cross correlations pairs